List of Serbia women Twenty20 International cricketers

 This is a list of Serbia women Twenty20 International cricketers.
 A Women's Twenty20 International (WT20I) is an international cricket match between two representative teams.
 A T20I is played under the rules of Twenty20 cricket.
 In April 2018, the International Cricket Council (ICC) granted full international status to Twenty20 women's matches played between member sides from 1 July 2018 onwards.
 Serbia women played their first WT20I on 10 September 2022 against Greece during the 2022 Women's Balkan Cup in Romania.

+This list includes names of players who have played at least one WT20I match for Serbia.
 The list is arranged in the order in which each player won her first Twenty20 cap.
 Where more than one player won her first Twenty20 cap in the same match, those players are listed alphabetically by surname.